ipfs/ipfs-docs/docs/install/README.md

 # Get Started

 IPFS is a collection of protocols, packages, and specifications that allow computers to send and receive data.
-Because of this, users can pick and choose which packages to install when using IPFS.
-And like shoe sizes, there is no _one-size-fits-all_ solution.
-A developer building network applications will install a different set of tools than someone who wants to store files on IPFS.
+Because of this, users can interact with and use IPFS in many different ways.
+A developer building network applications will use a different set of tools to interact with IPFS than than someone who wants to store files on IPFS.
 Pick the one that best suits what you're here to do.

+## Publish files to IPFS

+Are you wanting to quickly and easily publish content to IPFS without using complex tools?
+See the [Publish to IPFS quickstart](../quickstart/publish.md), where you'll learn about pinning services and the lifecycle of content-addressed data in IPFS by publishing and pinning a file to the IPFS network.

 ## IPFS Desktop